liborty/rstats/README.md

 Insert `rstats = "^1"` in the `Cargo.toml` file, under `[dependencies]`.

-Use in source files any of the following structs, as needed:
+Use in your source files any of the following structs, as needed:
 `use rstats::{MinMax,Med,Mstats};`
-and any of the following helper functions:
-`use rstats::{i64tof64,tof64,here,wi,wv,wsum,printvv,genvec,genvecu8};`
 and any of the following traits:
 `use rstats::{Stats,MutStats,Vecu8,Vecf64,Vecg,MutVecg,VecVec,VecVecg};`
+and any of the following helper functions:
+`use rstats::{i64tof64,wsum};`

 It is highly recommended to read and run `tests/tests.rs`, which shows examples of usage.